Autosomal Recessive Cerebellar Ataxia–Pyramidal Signs–Nystagmus–Oculomotor Apraxia Syndrome

 Causes

 Because this syndrome is genetic, “causes” mainly means gene changes (variants) that damage the way brain and nerve cells repair DNA or handle cell stress.
-Below are the key, well-supported causes and closely related conditions that can produce the same clinical picture with cerebellar ataxia, pyramidal signs, nystagmus, and oculomotor apraxia.
+Below are the key, well-supported causes and closely related conditions that can produce the same picture with cerebellar ataxia, pyramidal signs, nystagmus, and oculomotor apraxia.
 I list the main gene first and then explain how it fits the picture:

 1. APTX (AOA1).
 Faults in the aprataxin gene disrupt DNA single-strand break repair in neurons.
 This leads to early-onset ataxia, oculomotor apraxia, neuropathy, and later low albumin/high cholesterol.
 OUP Academic